 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.

 - Do not drink alcohol while you are using this medicine.
 Drinking alcohol while using this medicine may increase your risk of liver damage.
 If you regularly drink 3 or more alcoholic drinks every day, tell your doctor.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, trying to become pregnant, or breastfeeding.
-Tell your doctor if you have kidney disease, liver disease (including cirrhosis), bleeding problems, diabetes, narrow-angle glaucoma, problems with urination, digestion problems (slow bowels), or a history of seizures or mania.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), bleeding problems, diabetes, narrow-angle glaucoma, problems with urination, digestion problems (slow bowels), or a history of seizures or mania.
 Tell your doctor if you have heart disease, high or low blood pressure, or low sodium in the blood.
 Also tell your doctor if you have been addicted to drugs or alcohol.

 - For some teenagers and young adults, this medicine can increase thoughts of suicide.
 Tell your doctor right away if you start to feel more depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.
 Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.